 Interesting Fact: The county seat of Montello is home to Wisconsin's largest tree!
 It's a cottonwood, measuring 23.2 feet (7M) around and 138 feet (42M) high!

-Alternate HF, RTTY/PSK31, and DXpedition Rig: Yaesu FT-857D and any of the above antennas.
+Alternate HF, RTTY/PSK31, and DXpedition Rig: Yaesu FT-857D and any of the above antennas is used for a "change of scenery" and the digital modes (which I very rarely work).
 This rig is also taken on holiday DXpeditions such as the C6 and HI7 trips.
-I use it with the Paddlette BP key (tiny!) with it, just for fun.
+I usethe (tiny!)
+Paddlette BP key with it, just for fun.

 VHF: Icom IC-2200 & Diamond X510M (duo-band, 17'/5M) vertical at 100'/30M.
 Also available, IC-2100 & Cushcraft 11 el yagi (vertically polarized) at 89'/27M.
 Note: Locally (for years) we have used and monitor 147.525 as a "DX" and/or "get-together" frequency.
 If you wish to reach me, please give me a call there.
 Be sure to use PL 114.8 when transmitting.